nblair/nblair.github.io/_posts/2016-04-21-combining-spring-boot-bower.md

 Front end team works dutifully in the front end of the site.
 They don't need to have the same IDE installed, nor do they need a JDK or Gradle.
 They work in text editors like Sublime or Atom.
 Changes they make to the site are picked up immediately, no waiting for a `gradle bootRun` to re-compile classes and run unit tests.

-Node is running [superstatic-with-proxy](https://www.npmjs.com/package/superstatic-with-proxy) for 2 reasons:
+Node is running [superstatic-with-proxy](https://www.npmjs.com/package/superstatic-with-proxy) for two reasons:

 1. [Angular's html5mode](https://docs.angularjs.org/api/ng/provider/$locationProvider) requires that the server be capable of rewriting/forwarding requests to Angular routes back to `/index.html`.
 2. We need the REST API provided by the back-end to be served from the same domain, the -proxy fork of superstatic gives us the ability to do that.

 The front end developers can proxy the deployed REST API environment of their choice.
-The outages-integration team also publishes a docker image for local development if they need something that's not deployed.
+The back-end team also publishes a docker image for local development if they need something that's not deployed.

 ## Assembly for deployment